 What should you consider when picking an online broker?

 When opening an online brokerage account, the first thing to consider is whether you want a full-service or discount broker.
-A full-service brokerage account invariably comes with higher fees.
+Full-service brokerage accounts invariably comes with higher fees.
 But the upside is that you get a financial advisor who is dedicated to your investment account.
 You can discuss your financial situation and future monetary goals with your financial advisor and build an ongoing relationship.

 With a managed brokerage account, financial advisors perform trades for you based on your financial goals and risk appetite.
 If you have questions or concerns, you can directly communicate with your broker by phone, email, or even an in-person meeting.
 You’re likely to pay commissions that are higher than those of a discount broker, but you have access to a seasoned professional at all times.